The Great Grammar Debate: Is it Your Welcome or You’re Welcome?

-Which one is it?
-YOUR welcome or YOU’RE welcome?
+Well, what’s the right way to answer a Thank You?
 This such a common error in texting, on facebook, in blog posts.
 Everywhere.
 It’s horrible.
 And the wrong choice makes me vomit a little bit each time I see this error.

 There’s only one right answer, though.
 Do YOU know which one it is?
 If you guess, YOU’RE WELCOME, you are correct, my friend!